 For more information about your drinking water, please contact Scott A. Ham, Manager, by email scott@silvercreekwater.org, or call 812-246-2889 or by writing to the address: 8104 County Line Road, Sellersburg, IN 47172.
-You are welcome to attend our annual meeting on the first Monday in March at 6:30 PM (8104 County Line Road in Sellersburg).

 Information on Radon and Lead: